CEP-Comwell/proxmox_addons/README.md

 * The playbook defines several variables, including:
     + `dest_bridge` : designated monitoring bridge i.e. `brdpi`
     + `mirror_target` : target interface i.e. `veth0`
-    + `tap_prefix` : Used to generate the associated tc mirror commands from each tap interface i.e. tap400i0 is VM ID 400 on vmbr0
     + `monitor_vm_ids`: List of VM ID's to exclude for monitoring
 * The playbook includes several tasks, including:
 	+ Discovering tap interfaces dynamically using `tasks/tap-discover.yml`, which takes advantage of the fact that Proxmox automatically creates tap interfaces associated with each VM ID.